DevExpress-Examples/winforms-html-css-ui-dxhtmlmessenger/README.md

 ## Application Layers
-The app uses the [MVVM pattern](https://docs.devexpress.com/WindowsForms/113955/build-an-application/winforms-mvvm) to separate the code into layers — Data Layer, Model and View (UI).
+The app uses the [MVVM pattern](https://docs.devexpress.com/WindowsForms/113955/build-an-application/winforms-mvvm) to separate the code into layers — Data Layer, Model, and View (UI).
 This separation grants you multiple benefits, such as a more independent development process for both developers and designers, easier code testing, and simpler UI redesigns.
 The data layer uses a set of interfaces to interact with the Model and UI layers.

-The example shows how to provide data to Views, handle user actions, and interact with the server (send and listen to commands).
+The example shows how to supply data to Views, handle user actions, and interact with the server (send and listen to commands).
 The current implementation of the data layer is in-memory storage that gets data from the sample DevAV database.
 To communicate with any messenger app, you can replace the current implementation of the data layer with your own implementation.
 Modification of other layers is required if you want to extend text messaging with advanced features, like image and video support, calls, group chats, etc.

 See the following page for more information: [Work with data](./Docs/HowItWorksWithData.md)